danymar24/resume/static/media/resume.082c69f943251b098722.md

 # **Summary**

 **Senior Solutions Architect & Engineering Leader** with a dual background in **Enterprise Architecture** and **Operational Management**.
 Expert in transforming underperforming development teams by unifying technical governance with agile delivery metrics.
 Recently directed the turnaround of a mobile division, driving a **61% increase in sprint velocity** and an **80% reduction in critical defects** within 90 days.
-Proven ability to bridge the gap between executive strategy and engineering execution, delivering robust, high-risk clinical applications in regulated environments (HIPAA).
+Proven ability to bridge the gap between executive strategy and engineering execution, delivering scalable flagship mobile products that drive user engagement and revenue.

 # **Accomplishments**